someone-u-know/CME_proj/README.md

 ## Introduction

 This project is a **Social Network Program** created using **Maven** and developed in **IntelliJ IDEA**.

+##what is Maven?
+Why Maven?
+Maven is a powerful build automation and dependency management tool primarily used in Java-based projects.At its core, Maven uses a Project Object Model (POM) file (pom.xml) to define a project’s dependencies, configurations, and other essential information.
+Basically makes Java projects easier, so I used it.

-It demonstrates the implementation of key functionalities required for a social networking platform, including:
+It demonstrates the implementation of key functionalities required for a social networking platform.
-- Entity management
-- Service layers
+- User (object)
-- Unit test cases

-This project provides a solid foundation for exploring social network concepts in Java.
+- Class Social Network (where all objects can interact )
+- Dummy Database (to initialise a group of participants in the social network)
+- Class Session (improving security)
+Based on JAVA concepts.

 ---